Research and Nature Conservation Internship in Brazil

 • Initial interview with one of our team to gauge your skills, interests, and desired learning outcomes.

-• Taxi transfer from Ilheus airport to your accommodation in Itacare (approx. 1.5 hours)
+• Transfer from the airport to your accommodation in Itacaré (approx. 1.5 hours)

 • Costs for additional excursions or activities